Francisco Macías Nguema: Trial and execution

 The Supreme Military Council opened Case 1979 on 18 August 1979, and began interviewing witnesses and collecting evidence against the Macías Nguema government.
-The Council subsequently convened a military tribunal on 24 September to try Macías Nguema and several members of his government.
+The Council subsequently convened a military tribunal on 24 September to try Macías Nguema and ten members of his government.
 The charges for the ten defendants included genocide, mass murder, embezzlement of public funds, violations of human rights, and treason.
-Besides the deposed President, the accused were described by Kenyon as "bit-part actors" who had held no important positions under the old regime; their presence was supposed to make the trial look more legitimate.
+Besides the deposed President, the accused were described by Kenyon as "bit-part actors" who had held no important positions under the old regime.
+Their presence was supposed to make the trial look more legitimate.
 Macías Nguema appeared generally calm and unafraid during the trial.

-The state prosecutor requested that Macías Nguema receive the death penalty, five others receive thirty years in prison, and four others receive a year in prison.
+The state prosecutor requested that Macías Nguema receive a death sentence, five others receive 30-year sentences, three others receive a year in prison, and two be sentenced to time served.
 Macías Nguema's defense counsel countered that the other co-defendants were responsible for specific crimes, and asked for acquittal.
 Macías Nguema himself delivered a statement to the court outlining what he viewed as the extensive good deeds he had performed for the country.
 At noon on 29 September 1979, the Tribunal delivered its sentences, which were more severe than what the prosecution had requested.
-Macías Nguema and six of his co-defendants were sentenced to death and the confiscation of their property; Nguema being sentenced to death "101 times".
+Macías Nguema and six of his co-defendants were sentenced to death, and the confiscation of their property; the deposed President was sentenced to death "101 times".
 Two defendants were sentenced to fourteen years in prison each, and two others to four years each.

 With no higher court available to hear appeals, the decision of the Special Military Tribunal was final.
 However, one problem arose, as Macías Nguema reportedly swore that his ghost would return and take revenge on those who had condemned him.
-The Equatoguinean soldiers consequently refused to shoot him.
+As a result, the Equatoguinean soldiers refused to shoot him.
 A group of hired Moroccan troops was instead employed to carry out the sentence.
-55-year old Macías Nguema and the six other defendants sentenced to death were executed by the hired firing squad at Black Beach Prison at 6 pm on the same day.
+The 55-year old Macías Nguema and the six other defendants sentenced to death were executed by the hired firing squad at Black Beach Prison, at 6 pm the same day.

+Regime impact

+At his trial, Macías Nguema's regime was estimated to have killed between 20,000 and 50,000 people, equating to between 9 and 23 percent of the country's contemporary population, with some estimates ranging as high as 80,000 deaths.
+The lower end of estimates by scholars such as Scott Straus and Max Liniger-Goumaz, however, are approximately 5,000.
+By the end of Macías Nguema's rule, over half the population had been arrested at least once, or had a relative who had been killed.
+During his trial, 514 deaths were specifically enumerated.
+Equatorial Guinea's per capita income fell from about $1,420 in 1968 to about $70 in 1975.
+Infant mortality rose to about 60%.
+National life expectancy declined to about 30 years.